reddragon/blog.gaurav.ai/_posts/2025-08-05-kv-caching-kv-sharing.markdown

 In this post, we cover two different, but related techniques:

 1. KV Caching: cache and reuse the K, V representations of tokens that are already computed in previous steps.
 You might already be familiar with his.
-2. KV-Sharing: share the key and value representations ($K$ and $V$) of tokens across the last half of the layers of a transformer model.
+2. KV Sharing: share the key and value representations ($K$ and $V$) of tokens across the last half of the layers of a transformer model.
 Therefore avoiding re-computing them across the last half of the layers.
 Other weight tensors such as query, MLP, etc. remain non-shared.
 This is a relatively newer technique.

 **Discussion**